 Chini ka Rauza

 Chini ka Rauza is the tomb of Allama Afzal Khan Mullah, the Prime Minister of the Mughal Emperor Shah Jahan.
-This tomb has a marvellous fusion of the Indo-Persian style.
+This tomb has a marvelous fusion of the Indo-Persian style.
 It is the first monument of its kind to be decorated by glazed tile work, known as Chini.
 Chini ka Rauza has located 1 km from Itimad-ud-daulah’s Tomb and is a must-visit for the visitors of Agra.